cortex-lab/phy/docs/cluster-manual.md

 ### Trace view

+The trace view shows the continuous traces from multiple channels with spikes superimposed.
+The spikes are in white except those belonging to the selected clusters, which are in the colors of the clusters.

 ### Correlogram view

 The correlogram view computes and shows all pairwise correlograms of a set of clusters.